cdibbs/simple-mapper/README.md

 [![devDependencies Status](https://david-dm.org/cdibbs/simple-mapper/dev-status.svg)](https://david-dm.org/cdibbs/simple-mapper?type=dev)

 # SimpleMapper
-Angular 4+ SimpleMapper provides object-to-object mapping.
-It can be used to map objects of any type, though the original intention was to provide a way to recursively map simple JSON objects into nested view models (thereby gaining the benefit of any view model methods, etc).
+SimpleMapper for Angular 2+ provides object-to-object mapping.
+The original intention was to provide a way to recursively map simple JSON objects into nested view models (thereby gaining the benefit of any view model methods, etc).
+However, it can be used to map objects of any type.

 ## What it is not
 SimpleMapper is not a full-fledge mapper in the way of, for example, .NET's Automapper.
 There are no